-• Note the late penalties are off of the total possible points, not the points you earn.
-E.g., if an assignment has 15 points, then a late submission within 24 hours of the due date will be deducted 1.5 points.
+Note the late penalties are off the total possible points, not the points you earn.
+E.g., if an assignment has 10 points, then a late submission within 24 hours of the due date will be deducted 1 point.

-Quizzes, Project 5 and the Final Exam cannot be submitted later than the posted due date.
+Programming Project 4 and The Final Exam cannot be submitted later than the posted due date.